getbraincloud/examples-unity/Authentication/_docs/README.md

 ### External Authentication Methods
 This example app also has various external authentication methods integrated to showcase how it can be done with your own app.
 This functionality requires third-party plugins to make use of, which are **not** included with this example app.
-Once they are integrated in your local copy, you can enable the external authentication using certain **Scripting Define Symbols**.
+Once they are integrated in your local copy, you can enable external authentication using certain **Scripting Define Symbols**.

 Currently integrated external authentication methods:
 | Instructions                                  | Scripting Define Symbol |